Security

 How is this different from just renting a VPS myself?+

-Three things: automated provisioning (your server is ready in minutes, not hours), managed security defaults (firewall rules, abuse prevention, hardened configs), and the tiered security model (WebAuthn, PoP signatures, body hashing) that would take significant engineering effort to implement yourself.
+Three things: automated provisioning (your server is ready in minutes, not hours), managed security defaults (firewall rules, abuse prevention, hardened configs), and the tiered security model (WebAuthn, PoP signatures, body hashing, nonce-based CSP) that would take significant engineering effort to implement yourself.
 You get self-managed sovereignty without the self-managed overhead.

 What data do you actually store about me?+